 2.2.
 Experimental Design and Seeds Sowing

 A piece of land was set up in September 2024.
-The experiment was laid out in a complete randomized design, with 4 replications and four treatments.
-Each experimental subplots measured 5m x 3 m with a distance of 30 cm, separating the experimental units and the cropping system was sole cropping.
-The four treatments consisted of four different levels of NPK 20:10:10 per hectare: T1(0 kg NPK/ha), T2(69.3 kg NPK/ha), T3 (138.8 kg NPK/ha), T4 (208.3 kg NPK/ha).
-The treatments were replicated four times making a total of 16 experimental subplots.
-The fruit were obtained from a local market and was opened up to extract the seeds.
+The experiment was laid out in a complete randomized design, with 4 replications and four treatments consisting of different levels of NPK 20:10:10 per hectare: T1(0 kg NPK/ha), T2(69.3 kg NPK/ha), T3 (138.8 kg NPK/ha), T4 (208.3 kg NPK/ha).
+The treatments replicated made a total of 16 experimental subplots..
+Each experimental subplot measured 5m x 3 m with a distance of 30 cm, separating the experimental units and the cropping system was sole cropping.
+The fruits were obtained from a local market and opened up to extract the seeds.
 The seeds were planted directly at a depth of 4 cm.
-Two fluted pumpkin seed was planted in each planting stand in each experimental unit, with a planting distance of 0.5m x 1m.
-Seeds emergence took two weeks after planting and each planting stand was thin to one seedling.
+Two fluted pumpkin seed were planted in each planting stand in each experimental unit, with a planting distance of 0.5m x 1m.
+Seeds emergence took two weeks after planting and each planting stand was thinned to one seedling.

 The NPK fertilizer treatments were applied two weeks after seed germination, using a circular method, ensuring uniform distribution around the plants at a distance of 5 cm from the base.

-Staking was done five weeks after planting to enable the crop growth vertically.
+Staking was done five weeks after planting to enable the crop grow vertically.
 At six weeks after sowing, trellises were constructed to enable the herbaceous stems to climb appropriately, supporting themselves with their helically twisting tendrils.

 2.2.1 Growth parameters Determination